smartiniOnGitHub/fiber-example/README.md

 Nothing special installed is mandatory.
 The 'direnv' utility could be useful.

-To run the application in a container, an updated version of Docker is needed.
+To run the application in a container, an updated version of Docker or Podman is needed.

 ## Note